soerenmetje/Blender-Music-Visualisation-Python-Script/README.md

-# Blender Music Visualisation Python Script
+# Blender Music Visualization Python Script
 Python script for Blender.
 - Creates multiple cubes to visualize sound from a defined soundfile
 - Cubes changes height depending on volume in their frequenzy-sector